nrpastrian/nrpastrian.github.io/_pages/about.md

   - /about.html
 ---
 Hi!
 I'm a PhD student in Economics at [University of Pittsburgh](https://www.econ.pitt.edu/).
 I'm a microeconomic theorist working on mechanism design, industrial organization and political economy.

+I hold a BA and MA in Economics from [Pontificia Universidad Catolica de Chile](https://economia.uc.cl/).